tapnair/ParamEdit/README.md

     ![Change Parameters](./resources/changeParams.png)
 3. Now you can easily modify and User Generated parameters in a simplified UI by selecting paramEdit
   - Select Modify->paramEdit
+  - Update changes are now previewed live in the UI